star-lax/star-lax/README.md

-<h3 align="center">A passionate developer from India. curioUs and currently exploring</h3>
+<h3 align="center">A passionate developer from India. curious and currently exploring</h3>

 - 🔭 I’m currently working on **securevolt**